pyControl/docs/docs/user-guide/hardware.md

 ```

 In addition to instantiating inputs or outputs, device classes can also contain code needed to control the hardware.
-For example the `Audio_player` class, defined in [_audio_player.py](https://github.com/pyControl/code/blob/master/devices/more%20devices/_audio_player.py), instantiates a UART for serial communication with the module, but also has methods to send the serial commands needed to control the module.
+For example the `Audio_player` class, defined in [audio_player.py](https://github.com/pyControl/code/blob/master/devices/audio_player.py), instantiates a UART for serial communication with the module, but also has methods to send the serial commands needed to control the module.

-Once you have written a file containing the class representing the device, put the file in the devices folder and reload the pyControl framework to the board, using the board config menu.
-This transfers all the files in the devices folder (but not subfolders) to the board, and all classes defined in these files can then be imported in a task file or hardware definition with `from devices import *`
+Once you have written a file containing the class representing the device, put the file in the devices folder, then load your task or hardware definition to the board and the device driver file will be transferred automatically.

 ## Devices

 The following Python classes define devices which plug into behaviour ports.
+Device classes are defined in files in the [devices](https://github.com/pyControl/code/tree/master/devices) folder, which are automatically transferred to the pyboard as needed when a task file or hardware definition file is uploaded.

 ### Poke